CompOmics/compomics.github.io/compomics-utilities/_posts/2016-09-21-usageasdependency.md

 ---
-name: UsageasDependency
+name: UsageAsDependency
 project: compomics-utilities
 layout: default
 permalink: /compomics-utilities/wiki/usageasdependency.html
 github_project: https://github.com/compomics/compomics-utilities
 ---

-# Usage as Depencency
+# Usage As Depencency

 The utilities package can be used as dependency in other applications.
 This can be done in [Maven](https://maven.apache.org) by adding the following blocs in your _pom_ file.